||Peninsula Hospital is a division of:

 Hundreds of concerned parents call Peninsula for help each year.
 Our professionals work hard to evaluate each situation and recommend the most appropriate, least restrictive form of treatment.
 Some adolescents, however, may require inpatient hospital care to interrupt their self-destructive behavior.

-Perhaps an adolescent has admitted to or been caught drinking or using drugs -- which are not only dangerous in their own right, but can also contribute to depression and mood swings.
-Maybe an adolescent has run away from home resulting in periods of time when parents didn't know where he was or what he was doing.
-Other adolescents suffer from severe emotional problems resulting in abnormal sleeping and eating habits or hostile behavior.
+Many adolescents are admitted for depression and mood swings, some have run away from home resulting in periods of time when parents didn't know where he was or what he was doing.
+Others suffer from severe emotional problems resulting in abnormal sleeping and eating habits or hostile behavior.

 By utilizing a team approach, Peninsula's professional staff of psychiatrists, psychologists, nurses, social workers and activities therapists begins to address the adolescent's behavior while searching for underlying factors.

 Peninsula Hospital's Adolescent Inpatient Program includes a "levels system" for defining patient responsibilities and privileges, as well as rules, regulations and expectations of behavior.
 We create a strongly structured program for adolescents so we can immediately interrupt their negative behavior and conduct a thorough assessment.
 Peninsula's staff then develops a comprehensive treatment outline and implements a continuing care plan.
 In some specific circumstances a referral for longer-term residential care may be made to Peninsula Hospital's Basic Skills Unit.